BarisTuncer/A-Rapid-Introduction-to-Modern-Cmake/README.md

 * If we declare `target_link_libraries(mylib PUBLIC csapp)`

-Then any client that links `mylib` can access the properties of `csapp`.
+Then any client that links `mylib` can access the public headers of `csapp`.

 **Exp**: `main.c` can access `mylib.h` and `mylib.c` can access `csapp.h`.
 Now `main.c` can access `csapp.h`.
 Uncomment `#include "csapp.h` in `main.c` and see that there won't be any error!
+Note also that even in this case, `main.c` cannot access `mylib_private.h`